- Karen Lau

 Save this list to your favorite to do list app, and cross off all the items already accounted for.
 For instance, bringing your mattress across town but leaving behind your old bed frame?
 Awesome, check off Mattress and start prioritizing Bed Frame.

-If you’re feeling stuck or overwhelmed, a good place to return to is Step 0: a style quiz or a favorite piece of art.
+If you’re feeling stuck or overwhelmed, a good place to return to is completing our style quiz or choosing a favorite piece of art.
 These can serve as your compass as you select furniture and budget for new items.

 So, we’ve got you covered for everything you’ll need during your move, from start to finish.
 You can use our general moving budget template above, and then hop over to our in-depth, one-bedroom furnishing budget guide to see how it plays out in a real-life case study.
 When you’re ready, schedule a free online consultation.